Home » Bee Farm Blog » Bee Gardens » Make a Rain Garden for Bees

 Pinterest Hidden Image

-Often we think of bee friendly gardening as an effort that requires acres of land – this is not always the case.
-What a great way to use a “trouble spot” in your yard, reduce erosion and feed bees.
+Often, we think of bee friendly gardening as an effort that requires acres of land – this is not always the case.
+Creating a rain garden in wash zones are a great way to reduce erosion and feed bees.

-A rain garden is a planting of shrubs, perennials and flowers in a small depression in a problem area of the yard.
-The problem being that this space tends for have rapidly moving water during rainy times.
-Yet, it is a dry part of the yard when it is not raining.
+A rain garden is a planting of shrubs, perennials and flowers in a depression or problem area of the yard.
+The problem being that this space tends to have rapidly moving water during rainy times.
+Yet, it may be somewhat dry when it is not raining.

 The goal of the rain garden is to slow down moving water – allowing it to sink into the soil.
-Many homeowners have problems like this with erosion.
+Fast moving water carries soil away and causes unsightly erosion.
 It may be a hillside or slope that gets a lot of runoff water during heavy rain.
-These areas channel water and wash away soil.

 Rain Garden Design

-For those of you who live in urban areas, storm water management is a critical task.
-The more developed the space around you – the more likely you are to have problems.
+For those of you who live in urban areas, storm water management is not uncommon.
+The more developed the space around you (more pavement – less grass) the more likely you are to have problems.

 The more runoff water the area receives – the larger rocks you need.
 Small rocks can be washed away while larger ones stay put.
 Your rain garden plants need sturdy roots too!
 This helps hold the soil.